-66 Students excellent attitudes are a major factor underpinning their academic success.
-They are highly self-motivated and extremely well organised.
-99 ISI Inspection Report 2022 Retake A level Courses At MPW there are two main course duration and start date options for retake students at A level.
+Retake A level Courses At MPW there are two main course duration and start date options for retake students at A level.
 The choice between these options often depends on previous grades, university aspirations and gap year plans.
 Our September to June course suits those students who require thorough revision of all papers, often over more than one subject.
 Under the current curriculum it is no longer possible merely to retake a subset of the papers that contribute to the overall grade and the full-year course is usually the safest and most effective means of securing a significant improvement.
 The other main option is the January to June short retake course which may suit those who have narrowly missed their target grade, who perhaps have gap-year activities such as work experience or travel plans during the Autumn term and whose new UCAS application does not need to reference the academic progress made during a retake course.
-It is essential to discuss the various short retake options carefully at interview.
-Oxbridge Entrance Each year we prepare about 30 students for application to the universities of Oxford and Cambridge, either pre- or post-A level.
-Over the past 25 years we have prepared hundreds of applicants of which 29% have been successful compared with a national average of approximately 20%.
+It is essential to discuss the various short retake options carefully at interview. underpinning their academic success.
+They are highly self-motivated and extremely well organised.
+ISI Inspection Report 2022 Oxbridge Entrance Each year we prepare about 30 students for application to the universities of Oxford and Cambridge, either preor post-A level.
 Suitable applicants are identified in the Summer term of Year 12.
 For each applicant we produce a detailed report outlining the reading and other tasks that need to be undertaken over the Summer break.
 In the Autumn term additional tuition for the Oxbridge entrance tests is provided by relevant subject specialists.
 Interview practice is an integral part of our programme and final mock interviews are conducted by visiting experts, including past and present admissions tutors.